-However, improving the business climate is a key national objective.
 Along with government plans to welcome a favourable business environment, major companies operating in the DRC offer decent compensation to their expat employees.
-Foreign workers, particularly in the corporate sector, are well paid.
-Expats may also be provided secure accommodation and medical insurance, as well as a driver for work purposes.
+As an expat working in the DRC, you may also be provided secure accommodation, medical insurance, and a driver for work purposes.

-Those looking to do business in the DRC should weigh up a number of pros and cons while researching the job market and the best routes in securing employment.
+If you're looking to do business in the DRC, you should weigh several pros and cons while researching the job market and the best routes to employment.

 Job market in the DRC

-As part of governmental strategies for job creation and development, the DRC plans to diversify their economy, boosting employment in a range of areas.
-As well as mining, agriculture and forestry, sectors such as finance, banking, real estate and IT hope to expand.
+As part of governmental strategies for job creation and development, the DRC plans to diversify its economy, boosting employment in a range of areas.
+These include mining, agriculture, finance, banking, real estate and IT.

 The Congo is said to be one of the world's richest countries in terms of its natural resources.
-Many expats are employed in the mining industry, mining resources such as copper, cobalt, coltan, diamonds or gold – to name a few.
+Many expats are employed in the mining industry, mining resources such as copper, cobalt, diamonds, or gold – to name a few.

 Humanitarian work is another sector that draws expats.
 There is a constant demand for healthcare professionals, and many NGOs in the DRC provide medical services and support.